 - Trouble sleeping.
 If you can’t sleep, it’s okay to get up and do something else, but keep to a calming activity such as reading or writing in a journal.
 Don’t start cleaning out your freezer or doing a Zumba video.
 Rest.

 - Fatigue.
 The fact that you can’t sleep isn’t really helping here.
-But since you may not have any plans, you may be able to sneak in an extra nap here or there—or at least take some quiet time to relax.
+But since you may not have any plans, you may be able to sneak in an extra nap here or there—or at least take some quiet time to relax when you’re tired.

 - Contractions.
 Those Braxton Hicks contractions may eventually turn into the real deal, so if it seems like you’re having a lot of them, start timing them to see how far apart they are.
 If they get closer together and start to feel painful, you’re in an early stage of labor.

 - Anxiety!
 Baby will get here when they get here.
 Do your best not to stress.